Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 ![List view in a module](../../Assets/Screenshots/Core1Platform/UsingCore1/LISTView.png "[List view in a module]")
 1. If desired, select the view for which you want to define the columns.
-   After adding or removing the columns, you have the following options:
+   Alternatively, you have the following options:
    - You can specify the columns for a temporary use without changing the view.
-   - You can create a new view with the new specified columns.
+   - After adding or removing columns, you can create a new view with the new specified columns.

 2. Consider which columns should be visible without horizontal scrolling and what order is useful.